 Offer financial wellness to the people at the heart of your business

 There are a lot of hurdles to overcome when figuring out how to retire early — before 65.
-However, early retirement health care is one of the most challenging.
+However, early retirement health care is one of the most fiscally challenging.
 Medical care is going to be expensive no matter when you retire, but the picture is more serious for those who retire early, by choice or otherwise.

-Medicare isn’t available until age 65 and self-insurance in your 40s, 50s and 60s can be prohibitively expensive.
+Medicare isn’t available until age 65 and self-insurance in your 40s, 50s, and 60s can be prohibitively expensive.
 Never mind that you typically face more health challenges as you age and are therefore more likely to use health care.

 Use the NewRetirement Retirement Planner to find out now if you can afford an early retirement and explore the following 9 possibilities for how to cover early retirement health care costs:

 Private individual coverage may be your most expensive but most flexible insurance option.
-It is worth pricing this option and comparing to other insurance.
+It is worth pricing this option and comparing it to other insurance.

 Whether you love the program or hate it, for a few years, Obamacare did make early retirement health insurance costs much more affordable.

 One of the ideas behind Obamacare was that everyone could get insurance — preexisting conditions were not a factor.
 This was especially useful for people in their 50s and 60s — most of whom have had or are facing some kind of health issue.

 While you can still get coverage if you have a preexisting condition, Obamacare insurance has gotten a lot more expensive and the future of the program is in flux.